mtz8302/AOG_GPS_ESP32/README.md

 Config via UCenter:
 First set on both boards UART1 speed to 115200, UART2 speed to 460800 and activate NMEA+UBX+RTCM3 to inputs and UBX +RTCM3 to output on UART1+2.
 Then set Nav Rate to 100ms (10Hz).
 In the messages I deactivated everything expect of (UBX) NavPVT and (NMEA) GSV on UART1 at one board and NavRelPosNED on UART1 at the other board.
-At both activate the RTCM messages 1077/1087/1097/1127/1230/4072.0/4072.1 on UART2.
+At the right (position) F9P activate the RTCM messages 1077/1087/1097/1127/1230/4072.0/4072.1 on UART2.

 Don’t forget to save the config!